 Svema, or by its proper name, Свема is a film stock that is relatively unknown here in North America unless you are of course fans of the Film Photography Podcast.
 The name comes from the combination of two Russian words, Светочувствительные Материалы, translated means Photosensitive Materials.
+While Svema collapsed when the Soviet Union died in the 1990s, another Eastern European film manufacture, Astrum, continues the legacy of Svema using some of the old machinery in a new factory in Shostka, Ukraine.
 If I had limited experience with the 100-speed version of the film, I have even less with Foto 400.
 The only time I’ve shot this roll I ended up with reasonably grainy, low-contrast images.
 So I wasn’t expecting much out the roll of film, but I soon found out that like Foto 100, I had greatly misjudged the film stock!

 Type: Panchromatic B&W

 Film Speed: Box: ASA-400

 I’m only one roll into the review, and I’m already impressed with Foto 400.
 The tonality of the film is dead on the money while maintaining a decent contrast.
 I found that the contrast is far less with the stock D-76 than with a 1+1 dilution and Foto 100.
 But the most surprising part is how sharp the images are!
 Now I’m also working with a lens that is top-of-the-line, but if a film is naturally soft, it doesn’t matter how sharp your optics can be.
 And while yes, there’s grain here, it’s not a jarring grain; you could almost say that it’s a soothing grain.

 Roll 02 – Kodak HC-110